 It all starts for me with a trip to the apple orchard.
 We live in the country just a few minutes away from Crane’s U-Pick Orchard, one of our area’s biggest and most popular apple orchards.
-On this sunny day in early autumn, my adult daughter and my 13-year-old son, and I headed over to Crane’s to pick some apples right from the tree.
+On this sunny day in early autumn, my adult daughter, my 13-year-old son, and I headed over to Crane’s to pick some apples right from the tree.
 They don’t get much fresher than that!
 Yum!
+Fresh apples are the best for all of your favorite apple recipes.

 Unfortunately, when we went to the orchard this time, Honeycrisp apples weren’t ready to pick, so we chose to pick Jonagold and Cortland varieties after sampling a taste of all of our options.
 Here’s some info about these two choices from Crane’s.

-Large fruit striped red over bright yellow.
-Firm, crackling, juicy, slightly tart, flesh.
-Superb, rich, full flavor.
-Finest dessert and eating quality.
-Good cooking properties.
-Will store in common refrigerator for 3 months.
+This apple is a large fruit striped red over bright yellow.
+It has a firm, crackling, juicy, slightly tart flesh and a superb, rich, full flavor.
+The Jonagold apple is of the finest dessert and eating quality with good cooking properties and will store in the refrigerator for three months.

 After we picked our delicious apples (and one 33.5 lb pumpkin for carving later), we headed home for the real fun, putting grandma’s apple crisp together with just five ingredients.